 We also encourage students to familiarize themselves with the Coronavirus Aid, Relief and Economic Security (CARES) Act.
 The CARES Act was drafted to provide stimulus and financial support to many sectors of the economy, including higher education.
 A portion of the funding package earmarked for colleges and universities is explicitly directed to provide emergency grants to students who were impacted by the disruption of campus operations due to the COVID-19 health emergency.

+New protocols for keeping our buildings clean and employees safe have been put into place.
 Find out more about how we're working to keep you safe while on campus by watching this video from Senior Director of Student and Employee Health Services, Mark Denys.

 Testing and Tracing

 All students have an essential part to play in the effort to keep campus and the surrounding community safe.
 You’ll want to continue practicing the healthy behaviors we’ve all grown accustomed to since March, such as